-It is the University's policy to immediately notify the campus community, without delay, of any confirmed significant emergency or dangerous situation which poses a threat to the health or safety of individuals including, but not limited to; an armed intruder, an outbreak of serious illness, a fire or a chemical spill on or near campus.
+It is the University's policy to immediately notify the campus community, without delay, of any confirmed significant emergency or dangerous situation which poses a threat to the health or safety of individuals including, but not limited to, an armed intruder, an outbreak of serious illness, a fire or a chemical spill on or near campus.
 An emergency can be confirmed by any university official (i.e. University Housing staff, a faculty member, or building coordinator) using first-hand information which may include, but is not limited to, the presence of flames, sound of gunshots, noxious odors, video feeds of the area, activation of alarms, or the presence of several injured persons.
-The YSU Police or designee will confirm that a significant emergency or dangerous situation exists, determine the emergency notification content, identify the segments of the campus community to receive the notification, and initiate the notification system; unless doing so will, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
-YSU Police have the authority to issue emergency notifications, as necessary, to maximize public safety.
+The YSU Police Chief or designee will confirm that a significant emergency or dangerous situation exists, determine the emergency notification content, identify the segments of the campus community to receive the notification, and initiate the notification system, unless doing so will, based on the Chief or the designee's professional judgement, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+YSU Police has the authority to issue emergency notifications, as it deems necessary, to maximize public safety.